Last Updated on October 10, 2023 by Editorial Team

-Orton Gillingham is widely regarded teaching approach designed for struggling readers, such as in case of dyslexia.
-Named after reading and language pioneers, Samuel Torrey Orton (1879-1948) and Anna Gillingham (1878-1963), Orton Gillingham approach focuses on teaching connections between letters and sounds.
-It also uses multisensory approach to teach reading which involves using visualization, hearing, touch and movement to form connection.
-Other than that, it recognizes learning needs of an individual student as the pace, learning style, topic strength varies student to student.
+Orton Gillingham is a widely regarded teaching approach designed for struggling readers, such as in the case of dyslexia.
+Named after reading and language pioneers, Samuel Torrey Orton (1879-1948) and Anna Gillingham (1878-1963), Orton Gillingham’s approach focuses on teaching connections between letters and sounds.

-Many reading programs designed for students with dyslexia are developed based on Orto Gillingham approach.
-Students with learning disabilities, like dyslexia and dyscalculia can take the help of various tools and apps that follows orton gillingham approach for self learning.
+Many reading programs designed for students with dyslexia are developed based on Orton Gillingham’s approach.
+Students with learning disabilities, like dyslexia and dyscalculia, can take the help of various tools and apps that follow Orton Gillingham’s approach to self-learning.

-We curated a list of top 5 mobile apps for learning with Orton Gillingham approach.
-Our focus was on apps that satisfactorily utilizes the various components of Orton Gillingham model in one way or another for its prime functionality.
+We curated a list of the top 6 mobile apps for learning with Orton Gillingham’s approach.
+Our focus was on apps that satisfactorily utilize the various components of the Orton Gillingham model in one way or another for its prime functionality.
 Students can use these apps to support reading and writing, make learning more accessible and/or reinforce literacy skills and build confidence.

 2. Art Of Glow